ptrk8/usyd-2019-ai-competition/README.md

     return lr
 ```

 ### ImageDataGenerator
 We used the ImageDataGenerator class in Keras to generate random transformations of our training dataset by rotating and flipping the images to prevent our model from overfitting.
-We opted to avoid cropping or zooming transformations given our test data would also be preprocessed so that the fundoscope is centred and the original aspect ratio would be maintained.
+We opted to avoid cropping or zooming transformations given our test data would also be preprocessed in a manner where  the fundoscope would be centred and the original aspect ratio would be maintained.

 ```python
 datagen = ImageDataGenerator(